rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

     ![Add Application](images/add_application.png)

-7. Enter a name for the confidential application, for example, “OktaSync” Click Next.
+7. Enter a name for the confidential application.
+The confidential application name must follow the below format, where < CompanyName > is replaced by your company name:

+    ```
+    <CompanyName>_OKTA
+    ```

+8. Click Next.

-8. Under Client configuration, select Configure this application as a client now.
+9. Under Client configuration, select Configure this application as a client now.
 Under Authorization, select Client credentials

      <img src= "images/add-app2.png" alt="Add Application 2" style="border: 1px solid black;">

-9. Scroll to the bottom and click Add app roles.
+10. Scroll to the bottom and click Add app roles.

-10. Under **App roles** click **Add roles**, and in the Add app roles page, select **User Administrator** and click **Add**.
+11. Under **App roles** click **Add roles**, and in the Add app roles page, select **User Administrator** and click **Add**.

     <img src= "images/app-role.png" alt="Add Application 3" style="border: 1px solid black;">

     ![Add Application 4](images/add_app_roles.png)

-11. Click Next and then click Finish.
+12. Click Next and then click Finish.

-12. On the application details page, click Activate and confirm that you want to activate the new application.
+13. On the application details page, click Activate and confirm that you want to activate the new application.

 ### Find the Domain URL and Generate a Secret Token